ngscheurich/docker-os-x-rails/README.md

   # Expose default PostgreSQL port to the host
   ports:
     - "5432:5432"

-# Define a service for the app
+# Define a service for the Rails app
 web:
   # Specify path to the app’s Dockerfile
   build: .